East Los Angeles, California

-East Los Angeles, or East L.A., is an unincorporated community and census designated place (CDP) situated within Los Angeles County, California, United States.
+East Los Angeles, or East L.A., (El Este de Los Angeles in Spanish) is an unincorporated community in the Eastside of Los Angeles County, California, United States.
+It borders Monterey Park to the northeast; the City of Los Angeles to the north, west, and a small portion to the south.
+Commerce to the south, and Montebello to the southeast.
+California State Route 60 and Interstate 710 intersect through the community.
 According to the United States Census Bureau, East Los Angeles is designated as a census-designated place (CDP) for statistical purposes.
 The most recent data from the 2020 census reports a population of 118,786, reflecting a 6.1% decrease compared to the 2010 population of 126,496.

 The concentration of Hispanic/Latino Americans is 95.16 percent, the highest of any large city or census-designated place in the United States outside of Puerto Rico.

 History

 Original East Los Angeles

 Historically, when it was founded in 1873, the neighborhood northeast of downtown known today as Lincoln Heights was originally named East Los Angeles, but in 1917, residents voted to change the name to its present name.
 Today, it is considered part of Eastside Los Angeles, the geographic region east of the Los Angeles River that includes three neighborhoods within the city of Los Angeles (Boyle Heights, El Sereno, and Lincoln Heights) and the unincorporated community in Los Angeles County known today as "East Los Angeles".
 Lincoln Heights is 4 mi northwest of present-day East Los Angeles.
 When Lincoln Heights, the first Eastside subdivision created in 1873, changed its name in 1917, Belvedere (Belvedere Gardens and Belvedere Heights) and surrounding unincorporated county areas were given the moniker of East Los Angeles.
 By the 1930s, most maps had started to label the Belvedere area as "East Los Angeles".